AOSPK/official_devices/README.md

 | devices | Array with the device and the respective version that you maintain | Yes |
 | ci_username | Alphanumeric username, to be used in our CI | Yes |

-### 4. Device Image
+### 4. Device Banner

-We need a .png image with transparent background with sane quality with at least the device front being shown for our website.
-Those will go to the images folder with the filename being called as <device_codename>.png.
+Our banners are automatically generated, and you can use them to publish in communities on your device.
+[Download the image here!](https://github.com/AOSPK/official_devices/tree/master/images/banners)

-If you agree with everything, please [fill this form](https://github.com/AOSPK/official_devices/issues/new/choose)
+If you agree with everything, please [**fill this form**](https://github.com/AOSPK/official_devices/issues/new/choose)